anudukkipati/sinatra-book-review-app/README.md

 A simple app that allows users to signup, login, add book reviews and a user can edit and delete their own book reviews.

+## Link to Demo
+Click here to see the demo: https://vimeo.com/439455823
 ### Installing
  To run this app, clone the repository and run ```bundle install```.
  Run rake ```db:migrate```